ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Even benign collect requests may leak information beyond what one might expect intuitively.
 For example, the Poplar1 VDAF
-   {{!VDAF}} can be used to compute the set of heavy hitters among a set of arbitrary bit strings uploaded by clients.
-This requires multiple evaluations of the VDAF, the results of which reveal information to the aggregators and collector beyond what follows from the heavy hitters themselves.
+   {{!VDAF}} can be used to compute the set of heavy hitters among a set of arbitrary bit strings uploaded by Clients.
+This requires multiple evaluations of the VDAF, the results of which reveal information to the Aggregators and Collector beyond what follows from the heavy hitters themselves.
 Note that this leakage can be mitigated using differential privacy.
    [OPEN ISSUE: We have yet not specified how to add DP.]
 1. The core DAP spec does not defend against Sybil attacks.
 In this type of